SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/04-Summary.md

 # Summary

-# In this lesson you learned:
+## In this lesson you learned:

 - Why we use Maven
   * Easy dependency imports by XMLs
-- what is Java Persistence API
+- What the Java Persistence API is
 - Hibernate
   * JPA functions

-# In the next lesson you will learn:
+## In the next lesson you will learn:

 - JPA inheritances strategies
 - Table relations